Palantir.net's Guide to Digital Governance: An Introduction and Starting at the 10,000ft View

 Make your own list align with the properties you need to include in your governance plan.
 These will be your top level categories.

-* Few among us would likely think to include “Digital Communications Governance” on this list, but I do so precisely for that reason, and because I want to reinforce that Governance (its documents, people, and processes) is a living thing that needs to be maintained over time, just like the rest of the list.
+* Few among us would likely think to include “Digital Communications Governance” on this list, but we do so precisely for that reason, and because we want to reinforce that Governance (its documents, people, and processes) is a living thing that needs to be maintained over time, just like the rest of the list.

 It’s oddly self-referential to think about governance for Governance, but think of it like the part of the Constitution that describes how to amend the Constitution.